What Are The 7 Pillars Of Mindfulness?

 A lady having acceptance as one of the 7 pillars of mindfulness

-Acceptance is one of the 7 pillars of mindfulness.
-It refers to the practice of acknowledging and accepting the present moment as it is, without judgment or resistance.
+Acceptance is one of the 7 pillars of mindfulness that refers to the practice of acknowledging and accepting the present moment as it is, without judgment or resistance.

-It involves being aware of our thoughts, feelings, and sensations without trying to change or control them.
+It involves being aware of your thoughts, feelings, and sensations without trying to change or control them.

 Examples of Acceptance in Mindfulness

-• Acknowledging and accepting our thoughts and feelings, even if they are uncomfortable or challenging.
+• Acknowledging and accepting your thoughts and feelings, even if they are uncomfortable or challenging.

 • Allowing physical sensations, such as pain or discomfort, to be present without trying to push them away.